 David R. Little advises clients on many of their most significant and complex UK, EU, and international competition law matters, including merger control, anticompetitive agreements, abuse of dominance, and litigation.

 Drawing on more than a decade of experience spanning large-value transactions and sensitive disputes and investigations, Mr. Little counsels leading global clients on a variety of competition issues, working closely with regulatory authorities around the world to achieve favorable outcomes for clients.

-Mr. Little has advised on competition issues in connection with some of the largest and highest-profile media and technology transactions in recent years.
-He handles a range of multi-faceted, cross-border matters, including mergers and acquisitions, divestitures, and joint ventures, as well as related foreign investment control reviews.
+Mr. Little has advised on competition issues relating to some of the largest and highest-profile transactions in recent years.
+He handles a range of multi-faceted, cross-border matters, including mergers and acquisitions, divestitures, investigations, sector inquiries, and foreign investment control reviews.
 He also has experience handling standalone and follow-on litigation claims on behalf of both claimants and defendants.
 His practice spans industry sectors, with a particular focus on media, technology, financial services, and life sciences.

-He frequently writes on topics related to competition and commercial law, including merger control, restrictive agreements, abuse of dominance, state aid, impact investment, and sustainable finance.
-He is the co-editor of the Getting the Deal Through – Dominance guide.
+He frequently writes on a broad range of topics related to competition and commercial law, including merger control, restrictive agreements, abuse of dominance, state aid, impact investment, and sustainable finance.

 Mr. Little serves on the firm’s global Diversity Leadership Committee.